abrahammenendez/docker_hands_on/README.md

 **What is this?**

-Some dockerfiles I made while taking Richard Chesterwood's course [Docker - Hands On for Java Developers](https://www.udemy.com/course/docker-hands-on/).
+Some dockerfiles I made for Richard Chesterwood's course [Docker - Hands On for Java Developers](https://www.udemy.com/course/docker-hands-on/).
 The webapps are not mine!

 **What did I learn?**